In this FDD Talk post, you’ll learn the following:

 - Net Change: 0

-- Chart A reflects the average gross revenue figures, referred to as “Average Total Completed Business,” for the Matco Distributors, which includes the revenue from the sales of Matco Products and other products.
+- Chart A reflects the average gross revenue figures, referred to as “Average Total Completed Business,” for the Matco Distributors, which includes the revenue from the sales of Products and any other items that were sold by the Mobile Store.
 Chart A also includes the median, and the highest and lowest gross revenue figures.

 - The information is segregated into thirds, based on Total Completed Business.